AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 To learn more, see the [Tooltip](../Common_Settings/Tooltip) article.

-In this sample, there is a column chart with two series, and tooltips are configured on the whole chart, so they look the same on both series:
+In this sample, there is a Column chart with two series, and tooltips are configured on the whole chart, so they look the same on both series:

 ```
 // configure tooltips on the chart